RaphSchp/holbertonschool-higher_level_programming/README.md

 ## :radio_button: <u>Projects</u>

-:memo:This is a non-exhaustive list of my projects, I will update it as soon I've finish a project
+:memo:This is a non-exhausti<u>Projects</u>ve list of my projects, I will update it as soon I've finish a project

 * <a href="https://github.com/RaphSchp/holbertonschool-higher_level_programming/tree/main/python-hello_world">python-hello_world</a>
 * 2